flurry101/ALibraryManagementSystem/README.md

+<!DOCTYPE html>
 # LDBMS
 A Mini-School Group Project

 # **Project on Library Management System**
 A library management system using Python-SQL connectivity.

+<i> Funnily enough, we didn't realize that this was a small implementation of CRUD operations!</i>

 # **INTRODUCTION**